 Second, we’ll work to release a long-term stable Zotero integration.
 This solution will be available in the 1.19.5 release of Mendeley Desktop towards the middle of this year.
 We’ll let everyone know the exact dates that this will go live as soon as we can.
 To be clear, users can still move their libraries to Zotero, it’s just that they can’t do it using the Zotero importer tool.
 Click here to find out how.

-UPDATE 2 May 2019: In January we told you that the solution to the long-term stable Zotero integration solution would be available in the 1.19.5 release of Mendeley Desktop towards the middle of this year.
-We are still planning to release this solution in the middle of this year, but the version number will be 1.19.6 and not 1.19.5 as we previously indicated in this blog post.
+UPDATE August 2019: In January we told you that the solution to the long-term stable Zotero integration solution would be available in the 1.19.5 release of Mendeley Desktop towards the middle of this year.
+We are now planning to release this solution by the end of 2019, and the version number will be 1.19.6 and not 1.19.5 as we previously indicated in this blog post.
 Mendeley Desktop 1.19.5 was released on 2 May 2019.
 You can find more information about our releases at: www.mendeley.com/release-notes

 I must say a big thank you to the users who’ve spoken to us in detail about these issues.
 They’ve helped us better understand how they’re using and interacting with our platform.
 We’ve updated our procedures to incorporate this feedback, including improving our Customer Support information and services; and we’ve reviewed our testing procedures for new releases.
 Mendeley Desktop users can also get previews of upcoming releases by signing up for development releases in Mendeley Desktop if they want to, which makes new features and updates available before we roll them out more widely.

 I’m excited by the developments we have in the pipeline.
 Our team is working hard to deliver these as soon as we can.